An Emerging Australian Icon

 Gorgon LNG will be off loaded via a 2.1 kilometre long loading jetty for transport to international markets.
 The domestic gas will be piped to the Western Australian mainland.

-The Gorgon joint venture is investing approximately $2 billion in the design and construction of the world's largest commercial-scale CO2 injection facility to reduce the project's overall greenhouse gas emissions by approximately 40 percent or 3.6 million tonnes per year.
+The Gorgon joint venture is investing approximately $2 billion in the design and construction of the world's largest commercial-scale CO2 injection facility to reduce the project's overall greenhouse gas emissions by between 3.4 and 4.1 million tonnes per year.
 The Australian Government has committed $60 million to the Gorgon Carbon Dioxide Injection Project as part of the Low Emissions Technology Demonstration Fund.

 Balancing Energy Demands with Environmental Objectives

-Barrow Island will be Gorgon's home – occupying 1.3 percent of its un-cleared land mass.
+Barrow Island is Gorgon's home – occupying 1.3 percent of its un-cleared land mass.
 Although a Class A Nature Reserve, it is recognised internationally as a location where industry and the environment co-exist.